deeptir18/cornflakes-scripts/README.md

 deleted after 16 hours if you're not careful.

-## Build cornflakes and configuring the machine post-reboot settings
+## Build cornflakes and configuring the machine post-reboot settings (about 5-10 minutes)
+0. Clone and build cornflakes (5-7 minutes).

-0. After the cloudlab UI indicates the machines have rebooted, please log into each of the server and client nodes and run the following (on all nodes).
+After the cloudlab UI indicates the machines have rebooted, please log into each of the server and client nodes and run the following (on all nodes); this builds Cornflakes and the relevant kv-store and redis applications within Cornflakes.
 Note that `$USER` refers to your cloudlab username.
 ```
 ## clone and build cornflakes
 /local/repository/clone_cornflakes.sh